RSM B.V. Terms & Conditions 2020

 - RSM reserves the right to take any action it deems appropriate (including expulsion) against a Client in case his/her behaviour towards RSM staff or fellow Clients provide sufficient reasons for doing so, or if a Client acts in violation of any generally accepted law, code of conduct, or regulation and/or knowingly breaches scientific integrity standards.

-- A Client that opts for cancellation before or within the duration of the Agreement, must notify the Executive Education Open Programmes Office in Writing (email@example.com).
+- A Client that opts for cancellation before or within the duration of the Agreement, must notify the Executive Education Open Programmes Office in Writing (email@example.com, or by email to the Programme Manager of the Open Programme the Client registered for).
 The cancellation notice must contain a copy of the Confirmation Email which the Client received after Registration.

 - The Client has the right to cancel his/her participation free of charge within a term of fourteen (14) calendar days after receipt of the Written confirmation of the Registration, unless the start date of the Open Programme is within that term, in which case the moment of cancellation determines the height of the cancellation fee in accordance with Article B3.3.

-As of the moment of Registration, but only after the term from Article B3.2 has passed, RSM starts incurring one-off costs and expenses on behalf of the Client to deliver the Open Programme to the Client.
-In order to recover the costs and expenses incurred with the first Registration, RSM is entitled to charge a cancellation fee to the Client.
-As the costs and expenses incurred are dependent on the moment the request for cancellation is received, the cancellation fee is calculated as follows:
+In the final weeks prior to the Programme starting, RSM incurs non-refundable costs and expenses on behalf of the Client to deliver the Open Programme to the Client.
+RSM also has limited seats per Programme that can only be sold to one Client.
+Therefore, RSM charges a cancellation fee to recover the non-refundable costs and expenses incurred by RSM in case a Participant cancels or does not show up.
+These costs and expenses are dependent on the moment the request for cancellation is received.
+Therefore, the cancellation fee is calculated as follows:

-25% of the programme fee if the cancellation notice is received 14 days or more before the start date;
+25% of the Registration Fee if the cancellation notice is received twenty-eight (28) calendar days or less prior to the start date of the Open Programme;

 - Client has the right to defer (postpone) its Registration once, subject to the following conditions:

-- If the Client defers for a second time, the Client will pay the full cancellation fee as set out in provision B3.3.
+- If the Client defers for a second time, the Client will pay the 100% cancellation fee of the initial Open Programme as set out in Article B3.3.

 - Client has the right to replace himself/herself with a substitute candidate for the entire Open Programme, provided that: